Analog vs Digital Mammography Systems

 Mammography is used to detect and examine changes in the breast tissue.

 Analog mammography machines were the standard for many years.
-However, in 2000, the FDA approved the first full-field digital mammography unit, which improved image quality dramatically.
+However, in 2000, the FDA approved the first full-field digital mammography machine, which improved image quality dramatically.

 Analog mammography uses low dose radiation that produces X-rays to detect tissue changes.